Northwestern State University Students Talk about STIs with Soldiers

 |0

-This work, Northwestern State University Students Talk about STIs with Soldiers [Image 2 of 2], by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Northwestern State University Students Talk about STIs with Soldiers, by Jean Graves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: The BJACH Walk-In STI Clinic is open Monday through Friday from 8 – 9:30 a.m. in building 3515 Georgia Avenue.
-For more information or to coordinate training for your unit or organization call 337-337-6131.